 Duke says, “I always kind of pegged the Grace Prep job as a sort of dream job or a job that’s right up there at the top of my lists for jobs… I went to Grace Prep for elementary school, middle school, and high school… As soon as I first heard it was open I knew I wanted to apply for it.”

 Coach Duke was a former student athlete at Grace Prep and attended the school most of his life.
 Being a former student athlete, he was familiar with the academic expectations of the school, the prestige of the athletic department, and the Christ-like model.

 One of Duke’s former teachers Rachel Hogan says, “With Josh once being a student athlete himself, I believe he knows the balance it takes to do both well and gives him a unique perspective… but more than that, even as a teenager he had a strong walk with the Lord and he has a strong walk now with the Lord and that makes the biggest difference.”

 While at Grace Prep, Duke played on the basketball team throughout middle and high school.
-He had a great coach, who was a mentor to him, and helped him develop as a player, person, and also helped prepare him for his job today.
+He had a great coach in Ray Forsett, who was a mentor to him, and helped him develop as a player, person, and prepared him for his job today.

 Duke says, “One thing we have nailed down is our theme which is together.
-We are better together, not just on the field or court but in class or social interactions, we don’t want people to feel alone during this challenging time.
-To overcome this challenge we stress distancing, washing hands, and wearing masks… just personal hygiene safety.
-We are trying to give our student athletes the most normal experience we can.”
+We are better together, not just on the field or court but in class or social interactions.
+We don’t want people to feel alone during this challenging time.”

-Duke is hoping to make a great impact this year at Grace Prep and is leading our students and teams to success.
+Duke is hoping to make a great impact this year and has already started on his path to becoming the next legend at Grace Prep.